mwherman2000/indy-arm/README.md

 18. Indy Ledger Local Node State (Replica) was changed to Local Ledger State (Replica).
 19. Partitioned the DID Data Model (old 12) perspective into DID Document Data Model (44) and DID Data Model (new 12) perspectives.
 20. Added elements (44) to (50) to support change 19.
+21. Renamed "Service" elements to "Service Endpoint" where appropriate (51) through (56)
+22. Numbered Service Endpoint elements (51) through (56)
+23. Adjusted position of the some of the numbers

 ### Architecture Perspectives